Skip to main content

 Fix possible open issues

-Check GitHub issues and pull requests:
+Check GitHub Issues and Pull Requests:

-and fix them; assign them to a milestone (like 4.4.1-3).
+and resolve them; assign them to a milestone (such as 4.4.1-3.1).

 Update CHANGELOG.md

-• open the CHANGELOG.md file
+• Open the CHANGELOG.md file

-• check if all previous fixed issues are in
+• Check if all previously fixed issues are included

 ([0-9][0-9][0-9][0-9]-[0-9][0-9]-[0-9][0-9]) [*]